matsuriyoemaki/SideQuest/README.md

  - Wait for script to finish

 # Run
- - From 'SideQuest'
+ - On your mobile device, install ExpoGo and create an account
- - Locate your local ip address
+ - On your computer, navigate to 'SideQuest/SideQuest'
- - On OSX you should be able to locate this by running 'ipconfig getifaddr en0'
- - Note this address for later
+ - Run 'npx expo login' and enter the account details from the ExpoGo app
  - Run 'npm start'

- - On your mobile device, download and install Expo Go
- - Under "Enter URL manually" type exp://(the address you wrote down earlier):19000
- - Press "Connect"
- - The app should now take a few seconds to build, then update automatically
- - In the future, this app should now appear in a list of recent apps after "Scan QR code"
+ - The app should now appear on your mobile device